Device driver

 Top-level vFPGA interrupt routine; registered during set-up in msix_irq_setup(…)

-Catches interrupts issued by the vFPGA (sent via XDMA and PCIe) and calls the appropriate callback method Interrupts, in the order of importance are:
+Catches interrupts issued by the vFPGA (sent via QDMA/XDMA and PCIe) and calls the appropriate callback method Interrupts, in the order of importance are:

 1. Completed DMA offloads/syncs